zuyouchen/225-final-proj/proposal.md

 ## Leading Question
-How can we leverage a graph representation of Elden Ring’s bosses, graph traversal, Dijkstra’s algorithm, and the single-source-shortest-path (SSSP) problem to discover optimal speedrunning routes of the game?
+How can we leverage a graph representation of Elden Ring’s bosses, graph traversal, Dijkstra’s algorithm, and the Floyd-Warhsall algorithm problem to discover optimal speedrunning routes of the game?
 ## Major Deliverables
 1. **Graph Structure** - We will be representing the Elden Ring map as a weighted and directed graph where the nodes are each particular boss location and the edges are the travel times from boss to boss
 2. **Breadth-First-Search Traversal** - To answer the question of the shortest time to complete every boss in the game, we can utilize a BFS to traverse through the graph and visit every node.
-4. **Dijkstra’s** - This is the algorithm we will implement to solve our leading questions of the shortest path through all nodes and the shortest path between any single node and another (SSSP).
+4. **Dijkstra’s** - This is the algorithm we will implement to solve our leading question of the shortest path through all nodes (a 100% speedrun) and the shortest path between any single node and another (SSSP).
-3. **All Pairs Shortest Path / Floyd-Warshall** - We want to know the shortest path between any two bosses A and B. So the shortest path between any pair.
-This can be interpreted as “splits” of a speedrun, and is a modified version of SSSP as we are changing the single-source node and calculating all best paths to other nodes.
+3. **Floyd-Warshall** - We want to know the shortest path between any two bosses A and B. So the shortest path between any pair.
+This can be interpreted as “splits” of a speedrun.
+This is essentially an all-pairs-shortest-path problem.
 We will find this using the Floyd-Warshall algorithm.
 5. **Graph Visualization** - We were looking to take advantage of some of the GUI functionality of Python, such as NumPy, MatPlotLib, and PySimpleGUI to visually represent our graph and highlight the result of our traversals.

 ## Dataset Acquisition and Processing